-- Check the balanced flue system for leaks; see page 50. - Check the ionisation electrode and connecting cable, see page 55.
+- Check the balanced flue system for leaks; see page 51. - Check the ionisation electrode or ignition/monitoring electrode and the connecting cable: See page 57.

 During commissioning, the combustion controller carries out an automatic calibration.
 Allow approx. 50 s after the burner has started before testing the emissions.